 Did you know that Port Hope has two beaches?
 They fall on the east and west ends of the harbour.
-They’re located closely to downtown Port Hope, so you don’t have to travel far for a day out of shopping and enjoying the sun and water.
+They’re located close to downtown Port Hope, so you don’t have to travel far for a day out of shopping and enjoying the sun and water.
 The beaches are located on Lake Ontario, which is safe to swim in, so you can bring your whole family for a day of fun in the sun.

-If you’re not much of beach person, Port Hope lakes offer a great playground for fishing – boasting fish such as Rainbow Trout, Brown Trout, and Pacific Salmon.
+If you’re not much of a beach person, Port Hope lakes offer a great playground for fishing – boasting fish such as Rainbow Trout, Brown Trout, and Pacific Salmon.
 Catch-and-release fishing is always welcome, but if you’re looking for dinner, check out Port Hope’s fishing regulations.

 Port Hope is located between Toronto, the City of Kawartha Lakes, and Prince Edward County, which makes it the perfect spot for those who want to be equally close to a big city as they do a quiet getaway.